RJbalikian/rs-hvsr/readme.md

          }
        ```
     5. Restart your shake: `sudo reboot`
-2. Edit configuration to allow ethernet and wifi:
+2. Edit configuration to allow ethernet and wifi to be active at the same time (even if not using wifi):
     1.  `sudo nano /opt/settings/user/enable-wifi.conf`
     2. If main line says `OFF`, change to `ON`
     3. Restart shake: `sudo reboot`
+3. Optional: if [setting up HVSR script](https://github.com/RJbalikian/SPRIT-HVSR/tree/main/sprit/resources/hvsrscripts) or other configuration that requires network connectivity and you need wifi, do that before turning off wifi in next steps
-3. Turn off internal wifi
+4. Turn off internal wifi
     1. Disable Device tree overlay for internal wifi
         1.  `sudo nano /boot/config.txt`
         2. Paste the following anywhere (I usually do near the top): `dtoverlay=pi3-disable-wifi`